ForkGG/DiscordBot-legacy/README.md

+# LEGACY: This bot is not working anymore with Discord TOS updates

 # Fork DiscordBot

 This Discord Bot is used to connect a Fork instance to a Discord server for remote controlling and event updates.